yonicd/helpdesk/README.md

 ### Static

 Below shows some additional functionality, where the returned objects are converted to htm tables.
+Like before the links are active so you can test them out from the outputs.

 #### Default